 Sophomore setter Madison Clark lines up a serve in an Oct.
 8 meeting with Syracuse.
 Notre Dame won the match 3-0.

-By DEVIN PRESTON Sports Writer

-The losing is over, as Notre Dame snapped its three-game skid this weekend with two wins over Big East opponents.
+By DEVIN PRESTON Sports Writer The losing is over, as Notre Dame snapped its three-game skid this weekend with two wins over Big East opponents.
 Switching to a 5-1 offense, the Irish (15-10) swept Georgetown (8-17, 2-10 Big East) and South Florida (12-13, 7-5 Big East) to advance their conference record to 9-3.
 "It was a really good week-end for us," Irish coach Debbie Brown said.
 "We felt like we played just a good level of volleyball the entire weekend.
-It was good to get our feet back under us after last weekend.'

-Led by the offensive efforts of sophomores Mallorie Croal and Justine Stremick, the Irish turned around their momentum and got in the winning

-Notre Dame 3, Georgetown 0

-Croal led the Irish attack with 13 kills at a hitting percentage of .417 as Notre Dame took the match 30-21, 30-21, 30-14 over Georgetown.

-On the Hoya side, sophomore Jessica Buffum led with 11 kills, though only mustering a hitting percentage of

-.200.
-As a team, Notre Dame out-hit Georgetown .356 to

-After two relatively close games, the Irish ran right over the Hoyas in the decisive
+It was good to get our feet back under us after last weekend.
+Led by the offensive efforts of sophomores Mallorie Croal and Justine Stremick, the Irish turned around their momentum and got in the winning column.
+Notre Dame 3, Georgetown 0 Croal led the Irish attack with 13 kills at a hitting percentage of .417 as Notre Dame took the match 30-21, 30-21, 30-14 over Georgetown.
+On the Hoya side, sophomore Jessica Buffum led with 11 kills, though only mustering a hitting percentage of 200.
+As a team, Notre Dame out-hit Georgetown .356 to .121 After two relatively close games, the Irish ran right over the Hoyas in decisive the third game.

-third game.
-Georgetown did not score more than two consecutive points throughout the game, Notre Dame put together runs
+Georgetown did not score more than two consecutive points throughout the game, and Notre Dame put together runs

-as high as six unanswered
+as high as six unanswered points.
 The Irish scored four consecutive points to close the match on an ace from senior Danielle Herndon.

-This weekend, there wasn't really any glaring weaknesses," Brown said.
-"It was a good solid effort all around.'
+'This weekend, there wasn't really any glaring weaknesses," Brown said.
+"It was a good solid effort all around."

 Notre Dame 3, South Florida

 After making quick work of one of the less successful teams in the Big East, Notre Dame topped a newcomer to the conference in its 30-14, 30-19, 30-19 defeat of South Florida.

 Even though the Irish had

 played against the Bulls only once before, Brown said they were well prepared for their Sunday matchup.

-"We felt like we

-played just a good

-level of volleyball
+"I think we

+were in a really "We felt like we good place. mentally and played just a good physically, level of volleyball said.
+Brown "South Florida is a strong team.
+I thought we just stepped up to the challenge each time.

+I don't think we

+Debbie Brown Irish coach

 the entire

 weekend."

-Debbie Brown

-Irish coach

-think we were in a really good place, mentally and physically, Brown "South Florida is a strong team.
-I thought we just stepped up to the challenge each time.
-I don't think we

 had any big weaknesses or drawbacks from the weekend.
-We played solid and steady each and every point.'
+We played solid and steady each and every point.

 Notre Dame came on strong against South Florida early in the third game with a kill from freshman Serenity Phillips, beginning a five-point run that gave Notre Dame a 14-5 lead.

 Croal and Stremick led the offense again, tallying 15 kills apiece in the win.
-Croal stepped up to score the team's last three points, sealing the victory with two kills and a
+Croal stepped up to score the team's last three points, sealing the victory with two kills and a block.

 Contact Devin Preston at dpresto@nd.edu

 We now offer the most popular student apartments and townhouses in the area!
 Leasing for 2007-2008 school year

 Notre Dame Apartments

 835 Notre Dame Avenue

 - 2-bedroom Apartments

 - Spacious 1,100 sq. ft. units

 - Within Walking Distance to ND (2 Blocks)

 - Off-Street Parking

 - On-Site Laundry

 - Water Utility Included in Rent

-- Central Air

-- Secured Exterior Doors with Intercom System

 Lafayette Square Townhouses

-424 N. Frances Street
+- 424 N. Frances Street

 - 4 and 5 Bedroom Townhouses

 - 6 Blocks from Campus

 - 2 Bathrooms

 - Off-Street Parking

-- Washer and Drver
+- Washer and Dryer

 - Dishwasher

 - Central Air

+- Secured Exterior Doors with Intercom System

+Central Air

-- Security System
+Security System